na-na-hi/renget/archive/stscript.md

 And second, we won't actually be able to pass arguments to these "functions" directly, and will have to go a kinda roundabout way.
 It won't be that awful, I promise.
 But it could be better.

 To enable the extension, open the extensions tab, open the QuickReply section, and tick the `Enable Quick Replies` checkbox.
-If you want to use it the way I do, also tick `Disable Send / Insert In User Input `.
-This will prevent the user input content to be passed to the "function" by default.
-Whether you want this or not is up to you, I prevef not to have it because we shouldn't ever need it.

 QuickReplies are sorted into presets.
 You will need to create a preset to add your "functions" to.
 You can do this in the same GUI window, or by using the `/qr-presetadd slots=1 TestPreset` command.
 The number of slots should be howevermany "functions" you want to have, and the name of the preset should be something you will remember.
 STscript likes to complain about how you case it, so I found PascalCase to be useful here.
 The guide uses it anyway.
 You might still get a warning when you run the command, but if you check the QuickReply extension window, you will see the preset added.